 Children with the following conditions can benefit from this service: cerebral palsy, traumatic brain injury, muscular dystrophy, idiopathic toe walking, joint contracture, or spasticity.

 Serial casting can be performed either while a patient is staying at Cincinnati Children's, or in an outpatient setting.
-Serial casting is offered at the following neighborhood locations: Medical Office Building on Burnet, Drake, Northern Kentucky, Fairfield, Green Township, Mason, Liberty Township, and Eastgate.
+Serial casting is offered at the following neighborhood locations: Medical Office Building on Burnet, Northern Kentucky, Fairfield, Green Township, Mason, Liberty Township, and Eastgate.